CharanpreetSingh04/System-design/README.md

 **Connection Pool**:
 - Pool of TCP connections already set up to use so that DB won't waste time in making one.
+---

+## **Caching**:
+Caching is nothing but storing the values in a key-value format so that it can save us from big computations.
+Technical use: reduce disk I/O or Network I/O or Computation.
+The most common use case for a cache is when an API server wants to get some value, it first searches in the cache and then in DB if not present in the Cache.